apify/crawlee-python/docs/quick-start/index.md

 ---
+id: quick-start
-title: Quick Start
+title: Quick start
 ---

 This short tutorial will help you start scraping with Crawlee in just a minute or two.
-For an in-depth understanding of how Crawlee works, check out the [Introduction](../introduction/index.mdx) section, which provides a comprehensive step-by-step guide to creating your first scraper.
+For an in-depth understanding of how Crawlee works, check out the [Introduction](../introduction/index.md) section, which provides a comprehensive step-by-step guide to creating your first scraper.

 ## Choose your crawler